Muze Office

 The conference floor is for talks, demos, and hallway-con.
 The actual work — closing deals, briefing clients, reviewing findings, prepping the next demo — happens somewhere quieter.
 During Black Hat and DEF CON, that work has specific requirements:

 • Private client and sales calls.
-Vendors and consultants run wall-to-wall meetings all week.
+Black Hat's Business Hall runs August 4–6, 2026, with 400+ security vendors packed onto the floor — every meeting there happens in the open, over show-floor noise, with competitors and buyers walking past.
 A booth or a hotel-bar table is not where you discuss a prospect's environment, pricing, or an active engagement.
-You need a room with a door.
+You need a flat-rate room with a door, off the show floor.

 • Demos and POCs that need a clean network.
 Conference WiFi is famously hostile — DEF CON's network is practically a sport.
 If you are demoing a product or running a proof of concept for a buyer, you want a controlled environment and reliable upload speeds, not the most attacked network on earth.